Jedidiah82/Analytics-GIS-GeoAI-Portfolio/6_Automation_Reliability/Image_Processing/README.md

 ## 🧠 Overview

-This project automates the processing and standardization of image files for consistent storage, display, and ingestion into data systems.
+This project automates the processing and standardization of image files to support **GeoAI, GIS, and cloud ingestion pipelines**.

-It reflects real-world workflows used in **data engineering, content management, and cloud ingestion pipelines**, where images must meet defined size, format, and quality standards.
+It reflects real-world workflows used in **data engineering, spatial analytics, and content management systems**, where imagery must meet defined size, format, and quality standards before being used in analytics, mapping, or machine-learning pipelines.

 ---